wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase2.md

 # Line of Business Application Workload Phase 2: Configure domain controllers

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

 In this phase of deploying a high-availability line of business application in Azure infrastructure services, you configure two replica domain controllers in the Azure Virtual Network so that client web requests for web resources can be authenticated locally within the Azure virtual network, rather than sending that authentication traffic across the connection to your on-premises network.

-You must complete this phase before moving on to [Phase 3](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase3).
-See [Deploy a High-Availability Line of Business Application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview) for all of the phases.
+You must complete this phase before moving on to [Phase 3](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase3/).
+See [Deploy a High-Availability Line of Business Application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview/) for all of the phases.

 ## Create the domain controller virtual machines in Azure